How to help your fleet navigate the 100 Deadliest Days of Summer

 More teen drivers

-With school out for the summer, there are more teens on the road.
+With school out for the summer, more teens are on the road.
 Younger and more inexperienced drivers have not yet learned the skills to recognize and avoid potentially dangerous situations on the road.

 According to the CDC, teen drivers have a higher risk of vehicle crashes than any other age group.
-Additionally, teens have lower rates of seat belt usage and are more likely to speed.
+60% of teen crashes are caused by distracted driving, with other passengers being the top distraction.
+Additionally, teens have lower seat belt usage rates and are more likely to speed.

 With so many factors in play, it’s no wonder there is an increased risk of accidents in the summer months.